WHEN TO BUY BASEBALL CARDS

 One of the most overlooked opportunities comes 2-3 months into the season from May through June.
 Right after the rush of Opening Day and the initial release of the new year’s card products, interest levels off a bit until injuries, trades and better weather kicks things into higher gear.
 This can present a mini lull where some retailers slash prices to attract customers and move old inventory with less competition from new releases.
 Singles and boxes from the early part of the current season may see some discounts applied relative to launch prices.

-Read also: 1979 BASEBALL CARDS VALUE
+Read also: LOONEY TUNES BASEBALL CARDS WORTH

 In July and early August, trade deadline deals and playoff pushes start to heat updivisionsal races as the All-Star break comes and goes.
 Card demand begins to rise again in anticipation of the season’s second half.
 Prices stabilize and maycreepup some as we approach the “dog days” of summer.
 Late August through very early September as rosters expand and wild card races intensify provides another slight respite.
 Sellers try to make room for expected postseason activity.